 The Fabienne Mackay Award

-Committed to increasing gender diversity in biomedical research, the School of Biomedical Sciences launched the annual $100,000 Fabienne Mackay Award in March 2021 to help one or more high performing, independent researchers to maintain research momentum following the birth or adoption of a child.
+The School of Biomedical Sciences is committed to increasing gender diversity in biomedical research via the bi-annual $100,000 Fabienne Mackay Award.
+Launched in March 2021, the award is designed to help one or more high performing, independent researchers to maintain their research momentum following the birth or adoption of a child.

 Professor Fabienne Mackay

-The Fabienne Mackay Award recognizes that career interruptions relating to the primary care of infants can have significant adverse impacts on a researcher’s career momentum and disproportionally affect women.
+• The Fabienne Mackay Award recognises that career interruptions relating to the primary care of infants can have significant adverse impact on a researcher’s career momentum and disproportionately affects women.
 Measures instituted by employers and funding bodies to redress the balance, such as parental leave schemes and recognition of career interruptions, are vital.
 However, there are currently few mechanisms to support an individual’s research productivity.

 The Award will provide a grant of up to $100,000 per year to support one or more high-performing independent researchers within the School of Biomedical Sciences to maintain research momentum following the birth or adoption of an infant.